 If you’re looking for a quiet but beautiful winter holiday destination, Lithuania in December is chilly but busy with events.
-There are many things to do but the city isn’t overcrowded and there is just enough Christmas spirit to make things interesting.
+There are many things to do, but the city isn’t overcrowded, and there is just enough Christmas spirit to make things interesting.

-Vilnius Christmas Market 2021
+Vilnius Christmas Market 2023

-Vilnius Christmas Market dates: 27th November 2021 to 7th January 2022 (confirmed).
+Vilnius Christmas Market dates: Likely dates: 25th November 2023 to 7th January 2024.

-Location: Cathedral Square and Vilnius Old Town.
+Location: Cathedral Square, Vinco Kudirkos Square and Odminių Square.

-Specialties: Vilnius Christmas train takes you around the city to see the decorations and markets.
+Reason to visit: The incredible modern Christmas tree and decorations in Cathedral Square.
+The Vilnius Christmas train is available to take you around the city to see the decorations and markets.

 Travel tip: Walk up the Cathedral Belfry for great photos of Vilnius Christmas market.